VetleViking/OS/README.md

 # OS
-Trying to make an os, because it looks fun, and i want to learn more about C and ASM.
+Trying to make an OS, because it looks fun, and i want to learn more about C and ASM.

 ## Running the OS
-You can download the latest version i think is production ready from the releases, which you can just run in any vm that takes .iso files.
+You can download the latest version i think is production ready from the releases, which you can just run in any VM that takes .iso files.

 ## Compiling the OS
 If you want to try the absolute lastest i am working on or mess around and edit the os yourself, you can compile this yourself.
-I can give a quick tutorial on how to do that.
+I can give a quick tutorial on different ways to do that.

 ### Compiling with Docker (recommended)
 First, download [Docker Desktop](https://www.docker.com/products/docker-desktop/).
-Then, open an terminal in the root dir of the os, and run the command
+Then, open an terminal in the root dir of the OS repo, and run the command
 ```bash
 docker build -t osdev-env .
 ```
-This will take a while, becuase it is downloading all the compilers and stuff.
+This will take a while, becuase it is downloading all the compilers and dependencies to the docker image, so that it takes less time later.
 After that is done, run the command
 ```bash
 docker run -it --rm -v /[Path to repository]/OS:/workspace osdev-env
 ```
-Now you are in a terminal inside the container, and you can run
+Now, you are in a terminal inside the container, and you can run
 ```bash
 make
 ```